Tech-at-DU/d3-tutorial/07-Paths/readme.md

 This CSV file contains lost of data, almost 6000 lines!
 We will need to be more careful about what we display.

+In this example you will create a line graph.
+Read more about line graphs here: https://datavizcatalogue.com/methods/line_graph.html

 ## Setup

 Start a new HTML document.